 In the years following Wings, heteronormative values were further challenged through effeminate, “sissy” male characters and the “mannish woman” trope for femme characters, which certainly had the potential to be hurtful stereotypes, but also allowed representations to exist on screen, if adhering to a ‘seen but not heard’ mentality.
 Think Marlene Dietrich in Morocco (1930), wearing a suit and top hat and delivering the first female-to-female kiss; Tyrell Davis in Our Betters (1933); or on-screen cross-dressing by Julian Eltinge or Charlie Chaplain.

 In its own way, early Hollywood had the potential to be quite progressive.
 Then the Depression hit and cinema attendance dropped.
 To bait them back, studios produced lurid films brimming with violence, nudity and homosexuality, like Cecil B. DeMille’s The Sign of The Cross, whose movie poster even promised ‘60 Christians Will Be Executed’.
-Featuring an Emperor Nero with an implied slave-boy lover, an empress who is disrobed by women and a woman-on-woman erotic dance, it was a great time until various religious groups protested, leading the way for the strict enforcement of the Hays Code in 1934, which outlined:
+Featuring an Emperor Nero with an implied male lover, an empress who is disrobed by women and an erotic dance between two women, it was a great time until various religious groups protested, leading the way for the strict enforcement of the Hays Code in 1934, which outlined:

 ‘No hint of sex perversion may be introduced into a screen story.
 The characterization of a man as effeminate, or a woman as grossly masculine, would be absolutely forbidden for screen portrayal.’

 This led popular source texts like novels to have main character arcs and storylines modified or omitted during adaptations.
 The internal conflict in The Lost Weekend (1945) – sexual confusion – is replaced with writer’s block, while Joel Cairo in The Maltese Falcon (1941), gay in the novel, is reduced to a cane-stroking villain in John Huston’s adaptation.